h2oai/h2ogpt/README.md

 Goal is to create 100% permissive MIT/ApacheV2 LLM model that is useful for ChatGPT usecases.

-Training code is based on [Alpaca-LoRA](https://github.com/tloen/alpaca-lora/), but all models will be fully open source.
+Original training code is based on [Alpaca-LoRA](https://github.com/tloen/alpaca-lora/).

-No OpenAI-based Alpaca fine-tuning data will be left.
+All training data will be based on open-source permissive data.
+No Alpaca, no LLama, no OpenAI.

-Final result will be committed to [H2OGPT](https://github.com/h2oai/h2ogpt/).
+All models will be published to HuggingFace.

 ### Installation for Developers